Ontario Severance Pay & Termination Pay Calculator

 Estimate your Ontario severance pay and wrongful dismissal settlement range.
 This calculator converts your age, years of service, salary, and role type into an estimated reasonable notice period (months) and calculates a dollar range in CAD.
 Informational planning only — not legal advice.

-On this page: Estimator · How it works · Ontario notes · Examples · Locations · FAQ
+On this page: Estimator · How it works · How it compares · Ontario notes · Examples · Locations · FAQ

 Home Contract Termination Cost Wrongful Dismissal Calculator Ontario